Interactions of Economy and Society

 Course I: Social Science Theories

-This course will be offered every summer term in English to students of the bachelor-level course programmes from the academic year 2020/21 onwards.
-The course description will be made available under the title ‘Social Science Theories: Modern Developments’.
+This course is offered every summer term in English to students of the bachelor-level course programmes.
+The course description is available under the title ‘Social Science Theories: Modern Developments’.

 Course II: Empirical Social Research I